KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 ```

 The flows can be examined manually or automatically.
-For example, we
-can determine parameters we control as a result of data flows as
+For example, to determine parameters controlled as a result of data flows
-follows:

 ```
 sinks.reachableBy(sources).flows.l.flatMap(_.pathElems.last.parameters.l)
 ```

-The query determines sinks reachable by sources and examines the
+This query determines sinks reachable by sources and examines the
 corresponding data flows.
-The last flow element is extracted of each
+The last flow element is extracted from each
-flow via the `pathElemens.last` directive, and the corresponding
+flow using the `pathElemens.last` directive, and the corresponding
 parameter is retrieved.
 The result of the query can be stored in a
-variable for further processing, which comes in handy when determining
+variable for further processing, which is useful when determining
-a large number of data flows:
+a large number of data flows

 ```
 val controlled = sinks.reachableBy(sources).flows.l.flatMap(_.pathElems.last.parameters.l)
 ```
-We can now retrieve the parameter index ("order" and method full name):
+Retrieve the parameter index ("order" and method full name) by

 ```
 controlled.map(x => s"Controlling parameter ${x.order} of ${x.start.method.fullName.l.head}")